- We’re taught to fear eating fat

 - homemade olive oil and vinegar salad dressing instead of low-fat, store-bought salad dressing

-- water-packed tuna in a can (that’s dolphin-friendly) instead of oil-packed tuna in a can (water and oil don’t mix so when you drain water-packed tuna you get all the good fat)
+- water-packed tuna in a can (that’s dolphin safe) instead of oil-packed tuna in a can (water and oil don’t mix so when you drain water-packed tuna you get all the good fat)

 - full fat cheese instead of psuedo cheese

-I try to avoid foods that have additives like sugar, salt, preservatives, artificial flavours and colours, etc. These are processed foods.
-They are stripped of fiber, etc. and their artificial ingredients confuse your body and make you want to eat more than you need (of food that has little nutritional value and makes you gain weight).
+I try to avoid eating higher-fat foods that have additives like sugar, salt, preservatives, artificial flavours and colours, etc. These are processed foods.
+They are stripped of fiber, etc. and their artificial ingredients confuse your body.
+They make you want to eat more than you need of food that has little nutritional value and makes you gain weight.

 Next time you go into the grocery store, walk around the perimeter.
 You’ll find they’re lined with whole foods; fruit and vegetables, meat, dairy and the bakery, while processed foods are in the center of the store, stacked on shelves in boxes and bags and other long-life, airtight containers.
 Eat real food!